valdisdot/Skeleton/README.md

 The central logic unit is the 'molds' from `ui.gui.mold`.
 For a single element (label, text field, check box etc.) it is an `ElementMold`, for a panel - `PanelMold`, for a frame - `FrameMold`, for the whole application it is a `ApplicationMold`.
-Each mold contains its own properties and information for about GUI.
-Molds can be created by hands or parsed from outside (from JSON or XML files).

 Handwriting the code can be overwhelming: